- Try to slow down and focus on the task at hand.

 FindTreatment.gov and the National Resource Directory list programs outside of VA.
 Use these tools to find resources near you.

-Learn more what you can do if you are experiencing specific concerns related to confusion, such as aging, stress and anxiety, and the effects of traumatic brain injury.
+Learn more about what you can do if you are experiencing specific concerns related to confusion, such as aging, stress and anxiety, and the effects of traumatic brain injury.